GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-08-07 19:59:58 IST
+This content is dynamically generated in Indian Time (IST): 2024-08-07 20:09:39 IST

 Current Weather in Coimbatore:
 Temperature: 26.88 °C
-Condition: light rain
+Condition: mist